Topics of plans for the section "Knowledge"

 3) spiritual

-Oceanologists conduct a study of the life of the inhabitants of the seabed.
-What kind of activity is illustrated by this example?
+Oceanologists study the life of the inhabitants of the seabed.
+What type of activity is illustrated by this example?

 1) material